SergioCrisostomo/js-calendar/Readme.md

 1. year - (number) the year
 2. month - (number) the month, zero based (ie. january is month number `0`).
-3. iteratorFn - a function to be used on each day, receives a object with:
+3. iteratorFns - a function (or array of functions) to be used while iterating each day, receives a object with:
 	- (_desc_) the generated day or week number.
 Will be set `false` if its a label cell.
 	- (_week_) the number of the week in the year
 	- (_type_) the type of the iterated object.
 Can be `weekLabel`, `dayLabel`, `prevMonth`, `nextMonth` or `monthDay`.